 Explore the Brighton seafront

-Brighton’s seafront is another of the city’s most popular attractions.
+Being a seaside town, Brighton’s seafront is obviously one of its most popular attractions.
 The promenade stretches for over two miles, and there are two Blue Flag beaches here.

-It’s a perfect place to take a relaxing walk, go for a run, or just chill out by the sea and get some fresh air.
-In the warm summer months, you might even want to take a dip in the sea and do a spot of sunbathing on the sand.
+It’s a perfect place to take a relaxing walk during your free time.
+You can walk along the front and to Hove, which is next door to Brighton, and see the colourful Hove beach huts here.
+On a sunny day, you might even want to take a dip in the sea and do a spot of sunbathing on the sand.

 There are also plenty of restaurants, cafes, and bars along the seafront, so you can stop for a bite to eat or a drink while enjoying the view.